Bg

 A:

-We suggest aiming for 10 - 11 hours of sleep at night and 3.5 - 4.5 hours of day sleep (split into 3 - 4 naps) to fulfill the recommended 14.5 hours.
+Most babies this age need between 1.5 and 2.5 hours of awake time before they are ready for sleep again.
+Sleep needs vary.
+However, we suggest aiming for 10 - 11 hours of sleep at night and 3.5 - 4.5 hours of day sleep (split into 3 - 4 naps) for a total of about 14.5 hours.
 As babies get older, the amount of wake time will increase.
-While newborns may fall asleep after just 30 minutes of wakefulness, most babies this age need between 1.5 and 2.5 hours of awake time before they are ready for sleep again.

 Q: How much nighttime sleep is expected for a 4 month old?